-The company has also activated the operation of Jordan Liquefied Petroleum Gas Manufacturing and Filling Company starting from the beginning of January 2023 and all the liquefied gas activities (except for gas production activity) have been annexed to this company the three liquefied gas filling stations (Amman, Irbid, Zarqa) and a repair and rehabilitation workshop for Gas cylinders for this company as operating facilities within the Company , and the company has waived the licenses granted to it to practice several gas activities and central liquified gas distribution to this company on November 2, 2022, after the approval of the Energy and Minerals Regulatory Commission.
+The company has also activated the work of the Jordan Liquefied Petroleum Gas Manufacturing and Filling Company, as of the first of January 2023, and has attached all the various liquefied gas activities (with the exception of gas production activity) to this company and has attached the three liquefied gas filling stations (Amman, Irbid, and Zarqa) and a gas cylinder repair and rehabilitation workshop to this company as operating facilities, and the company waived the licenses granted to it to practice various gas activities and the activity of central distribution of liquefied gas to this company on November 2, 2022, after the approval of the Energy and Minerals Sector Regulatory Authority for that, and the company is currently working to develop it, reduce its costs, and expand its share by exercising Central distribution activity for liquefied gas.

-In terms of the financial relationship with the government, the company is still communicating with the government to agree on the remaining matters related to the financial relationship between them, and to resolve the remaining pending issues, especially the payment of the amounts owed by the government, after the company concluded during the month of June 2022 with the National Electric Company a financial settlement agreement to pay off The National Electric Company and the benefits of delayed payment and the benefits of the installment process, within a year, through equal installments starting from July 2022, and negotiations are still ongoing with the government to determine the value of the gas activity commission, which reflects a rate of return on investment of 12% annually, according to the council of ministers decision No. (7633) taken at its meeting held on April 30, 2018.
+At the level of the financial relationship with the government, the company is still communicating with the government to agree on the remaining matters related to the financial relationship between them, and to resolve the remaining problems, especially the payment of the amounts owed by the government, after the company concluded during the June 2022 with the National Electricity Company a financial settlement agreement to pay the debt.
+The National Electricity Company, and the interests of delaying payment, and the interests of the installment process, within a year in equal installments starting in July 2022.
+The entire amount of the agreement has been paid by the National Electricity Company, and negotiations with the government are still ongoing to determine the value of the gas activity commission, which reflects a rate of return on investment at a rate of 12% annually, in implementation of what was stated in Counsel of Ministers Resolution No. (7633) taken at its session held on April 30, 2018, and to pay the gas subsidy amounts and financial relationship balances due from the government.